pygame/pygame/README.txt

 The programs in the "doc/examples" subdirectory are in the public domain.
 The documentation generators in the doc/ directory are in the public domain.
+Parts of the test framework in the "test/util" subdirectory are in the public domain.